Sonos Amp brings multiroom magic to your speakers and TV

 The new $600 Sonos Amp sports a number of upgrades that should appeal to both the custom integrator and the home user.
 This compact two-channel amplifier can power whatever speakers you hook it up to, integrating them with Sonos' whole-home system.

 Like other Sonos gear, it can be controlled by your phone to play audio from pretty much any music source you want, including Spotify, Pandora and Apple's iTunes, either by itself or as part of a multiroom Sonos system.
-Although it lacks an onboard microphone, it will also be controllable via Alexa voice commands if you own an Alexa-capable device like a Sonos One ($299 at Apollo Hi Fi) or Beam, or an Amazon Echo speaker.
+Although it lacks an onboard microphone, it will also be controllable via Alexa voice commands if you own an Alexa-capable device like a Sonos One ($199 at Amazon.com) or Beam, or an Amazon Echo ($85 at Amazon.com) speaker.
 When Sonos launches support for Google Assistant, the Amp will work with those devices too.

 Other features include: